cloudmesh-community/hid-sp18-523/paper/paper.md

 with 225x105px size

 By default Domo development environment renders app content inside iframe.
-Developers have to open source code of iframe into a new tab which can then be changed in order to test responsiveness of app content.
+Developers have to open source code of iframe into new tab which can then be changed in order to test responsiveness of app content.
 Developers have to first create directory structure using manifest only option and then later on add responsive stylesheet, either of third party vendor or custom created